-(In addition, acceptance into our Diploma of Ministry is conditional upon successful completion of our Certificate IV in Ministry.
-Acceptance into our Advanced Diploma of Ministry is conditional upon successful completion of our Diploma of Ministry and proficiency in spoken and written English equivalent to an IELTS result of an average of 6.0 on the General Test.)
+(In addition, acceptance into our 2nd year of Practical Ministry Training course is conditional upon successful completion of our 1st year Practical Ministry Course.
+Acceptance into the 3rd year of Ministry Training is conditional upon successful completion of our 2nd year of Ministry training and proficiency in spoken and written English equivalent to an IELTS result of an average of 6.0 on the General Test.)

 In some cases, an applicant may be asked to provide additional evidence that they meet these requirements.
 From time to time, the College may apply additional conditions in relation to the above entry requirements.
 This will be done in the best interest of the applicant, based on our experience of the demands of ministry training, to ensure they are set up to succeed.

 Pastoral Reference Form has been given to my pastor at my home church

 Copy of Passport Data page OR photographic identification such as license

 If English is a second language, I’ve provided an IELTS test or equivalent